jwyllie83/pysports/README.md

 ## Overview

-Library to manipulate data on sports-reference.com for custom analysis to pull large(r) swaths of data.
+Library to manipulate data on sports-reference.com for custom analysis in Python.

 ## General functionality: